Thursday, 30 April 2020

-Today, the Bearpaw Formation, also called the Bearpaw Shale, is a geologic formation of Late Cretaceous (Campanian) age.
+The Bearpaw Formation is a geologic formation of Late Cretaceous (Campanian) age.
 It outcrops in the U.S. state of Montana, as well as the Canadian provinces of Alberta and Saskatchewan, and was named for the Bear Paw Mountains in Montana.
 It includes a wide range of marine fossils, as well as the remains of a few dinosaurs.
 It is known for its fossil ammonites, some of which are mined in Alberta to produce the organic gemstone ammolite.

-It was home to many marine reptiles, ammonites, fishes, and other aquatic life.
-Elasmosaurs —long-necked plesiosaurs — were one group of marine reptiles that inhabited our ancient oceans.
+It was home to many marine reptiles, ammonites, fish, and other aquatic life.
+Elasmosaurs —long-necked plesiosaurs — were one group of marine reptiles that inhabited these ancient waters.

 More on this impressive find: